killianlutz/killianlutz.github.io/docs/research/research.md

 For instance, given a logical operation (e.g. NOT gate in classical computing) the aim is to find appropriate electro-magnetic pulses whose effect on qudits implement the latter operation.
 For a brief interactive introduction to this topic, check out this [Git repository](https://github.com/killianlutz/BlochBallAnim.jl).

 What makes it challenging?
-Mathematically it is about *non-linear* control theory while numerically, the state space for the mathematical model is *high-dimensional* and grows exponentially fast (e.g. more than '10 to the power 30' degrees of freedom for a realistic coupled system of 100 qubits).
+Mathematically it is about *non-linear* control theory.
+Numerically and from a practical point of view, the state space associated to the mathematical model is *high-dimensional* and grows exponentially fast (e.g. more than '10 to the power 30' degrees of freedom for a realistic coupled system of 100 qubits).

 This project is a close collaboration with physicists in the team of [Paul-Antoine Hervieux](https://www.ipcms.fr/en/paul-antoine-hervieux/) from [IPCM Strasbourg](https://www.ipcms.fr/en/home/).